simondiep/quiplash-js/README.md

 Note: The React web app needs to get built, whereas the node server does not.

+### Testing on another device

+- Start local server
+- If you have a firewall, ensure it allows connections from NodeJS
+- Open your other device's browser and connect to `HOST_IP:3001`

 ## Directory Structure

 - `build` - Built web app